-This weapon is now available Standard or Fully Tempered!
+This dagger is now available Standard or Fully Tempered!

 It's not a sword, but it looks WAY too long to be a dagger.
 It can only be the famous Coustille dagger.